mozilla-services/docs/source/storage/apis-2.0.rst

     Possible HTTP error responses:

+    - **409 Conflict:**  another client has made (or is currently making) changes that may conflict with the requested operation.
     - **412 Precondition Failed:**  an object in the collection has been modified since the timestamp in the *X-If-Unmodified-Since* header.
     - **413 Request Entity Too Large:**  the request contains more data than the server is willing to process in a single batch.